Polaris: GSA's Small Business IT Contract

-It’s finally here—on March 25, 2022, GSA released a final Request for Proposal (RFP) for Polaris, a small business governmentwide IT contract vehicle.
-Polaris is a multiple-award IDIQ contract that will provide the federal government with IT services and IT service-based solutions with an emphasis on emerging technologies.
+It’s finally here—GSA has unpaused the final Request for Proposal (RFP) for Polaris and released solicitations for all 4 pools.
+Polaris is a multiple-award small business IDIQ contract that will provide the federal government with IT services and IT service-based solutions with an emphasis on emerging technologies.

-Since the draft for Polaris came out in December of 2020, Polaris has become the most highly anticipated governmentwide IT acquisition vehicle, with a proposed ceiling of $15 billion.
+Since the draft came out in December of 2020, Polaris has become the most highly anticipated governmentwide IT acquisition vehicle.
 Polaris will give government agencies access to a range of services including cloud platforms, cybersecurity, and software development technology.